← All guides

 You can spot most NYC rental scams before any money moves.
 The clearest signals: rent priced far below comparable units, a landlord or broker who cannot show the unit or is always traveling, pressure to pay by app, wire, or gift card before you view, refusal to meet in person or prove who controls the unit, and a deposit or fee requested before a signed lease or above the legal limits.

 A rental scam works only when you act before you verify.
 The good news is that every common trick leaves a trace you can read in advance.
-Here are five signs to watch, and the calm step that protects you in each case.
+Here are five signs to watch, a real scammer's message so you can see the pattern in the wild, and the two free tools that settle "is this person real" in minutes.

 1. The rent is far below comparable units